fana-io/fana-deploy/README.md

 ![Fana logo](assets/fana_logo_color_forwhitebg.png)
 # Deploying Fana
 There are two options to deploy Fana to get started quickly.
-- Self-hosted or local development: Developers interested in using Fana in a self-hosted environment (non-AWS) or are interested in testing out Fana in their local development environment can deploy the entire Fana stack with one command using Docker.
+- [Docker](#using-docker): Developers interested in using Fana in a self-hosted environment (non-AWS) or are interested in testing out Fana in their local development environment can deploy the entire Fana stack with one command using Docker.
-- Cloud deployment: Developers that are already familiar with the AWS environment can quickly deploy the Fana stack using the provided AWS Cloud Development Kit (CDK) template.
+- [Cloud deployment](#using-fanas-javascript-cdk): Developers that are already familiar with the AWS environment can quickly deploy the Fana stack using the provided AWS Cloud Development Kit (CDK) template.

 ## Using Docker
 This option works well for teams that want to test Fana out in a local developement environment or would like to run Fana on self-hosted infrastructure.